Ebru art appeared long time ago. Traditional ebru is a mysterious and beautiful art which nowadays is available for all levels of creative souls.

 0.5 oz of Synthetic Gall

-I’d recommend to buy a whole starter kit, where everything you need will be included and not only paint.
+I’d recommend buying a whole starter kit, where everything you need will be included and not only paint.

-The bestseller Ebru starter kit is Dodin’s Marbling Kit
+The bestseller Ebru starter kit for adults is Dodin’s Marbling Kit – the most classic and best quality

-It is quite pricey (about $100), but it has everything you need and save you a lot of time and questions.
+It is quite pricey (about $100), but it has everything you need and saves you a lot of time and questions.
 The kit includes:

 - 7 brushes (3 sizes),